DianaCmaritim/project-management-app/README.md

 - Run the application on the terminal with the following command to open the server;

       rackup
-- Always ensure that the server is live before running the frontend

 ## Domain Model
 We have three models: User, Member, and Project.